 Also look for Cross a Bridge by Ryan Ann Hunter, Bridge Building: Bridge Designs and How They Work (High Five Reading) by Diana Briscoe, Bridges Go from Here to There by Forrest Wilson, Rosita's Bridge by Mary McMillan Fisher, Sven's Bridge by Anita Lobel, From Cement to Bridge (Start to Finish) by Robin Nelson, and Bridges by Etta Kaner.

-This was our favorite picture book that gives an overall introduction to bridges.
+This is our favorite overall introduction to bridges.

 This has photographs rather than illustrations, but it still held my children's interest.
-It has nice photographs to clearly show the various types of bridges.
+The photos clearly show the various types of bridges.

 Tension & Compression

 - Explain that bridges, like all built structures, rely on unseen forces that hold them together which allows them to support additional weight, also called "loads."
 We usually don't think about forces acting on an object or structure that isn't moving.
 A force is a push or pull on an object.
 When an object is at rest (not moving), the forces acting on it are balanced.